Christina2021/My-Portfolio/README.md

 ## Credits

-A special thank you to these wonderful people for all of the help, support, and inspiration!
+A big thank you to these wonderful people for all of the help, support, and inspiration!

 [Dillon](https://github.com/dillonhoban) [Emily](https://github.com/ethomas22) [Brian](https://github.com/btparker70) [Ravi](https://github.com/ravifindravicom)